nicklockwood/FXLabel/README.md

 	@property (nonatomic) NSUInteger oversampling;

-You may find that for some combinations of effects, the quality of the text edges is poor, particularly on non-Retina devices.
+You may find that for some combinations of effects, the quality of the text edges is poor, particularly on non-Retina devices, and when using innerShadow.
 In these cases, you can make use of the oversampling property, which will cause the text to be drawn at higher resolution and then downscaled to improve the quality of the drawing, at a slight cost to performance.
 The default (and minimum) value of the oversampling property matches the [UIScreen mainScreen].scale value.
 For best results, set oversampling to a power of two, i.e. 1, 2, 4, 8, 16, etc. For performance reasons, you should use the lowest value that yields acceptable results.
-Note that this property relies on iOS 4 features and has no effect on iOS 3.x.

 	@property (nonatomic) UIEdgeInsets textInsets;